inseri-swiss/inseri-core-wp/docs/blocks/localFileImport.md

 # Local File Import

-Upload data from your computer for input in other blocks
+Upload data from your computer for input in other blocks.

+The output corresponds to the input file selected by the user.

 ## Parameters